Configure Email Delivery - Update MX records

 - Troubleshooting Email Delivery

 MX Entries are special DNS Server records that designate recipient email servers for your domain.
 MX Records are the resource entries in your domain’s DNS, which transmit email server information to other DNS Servers on the web, which then send emails to your domain.
-You can change the MX Records after creating all of the user accounts and email addresses in Zoho.
+You can change the MX Records after creating all of the user accounts and email addresses in Zoho Mail.

-Initially, it might be a good idea to set up a temporary catch all email address to avoid missing any emails.
+Initially, it might be a good idea to set up a temporary catch-all email address to avoid missing any emails.
 Once you have verified the creation of every account, you can change the MX Records of your domain.

-This page provides step by step instructions to add MX Records for certain domain providers.
+This page provides step-by-step instructions to add MX Records for certain domain providers.
 Select your domain provider from the list or follow the general instructions that provide the guidelines for changing the MX Records.
 If you are still unsure about the DNS settings, you should contact your DNS provider's support portal.
 Get in touch with them, furnish the MX Record details of Zoho (this page's URL) and ask them to update it for your domain on your behalf.